-- Conducting a supply-chain survey with all of the manufacturers of components that contain conflict minerals using the EICC/GeSI Conflict Minerals Reporting Template to identify the smelters and refiners. - Tracking responses and reviewing responses to assess their reliability. - Following up with suppliers who failed to return responses or who returned incomplete or inconsistent responses in order to gain additional information and received revised responses, as necessary.
-As of May 16, 2014, LUNA had received responses from 75% of the surveyed suppliers. - Comparing those smelters and refiners identified in the supply-chain survey against the list of smelter facilities which have been identified as "conflict free" by programs such as the EICC/GeSI Conflict Free Smelter (CFS) program for 3TG.
-Conclusions Although certain of the suppliers responded to the survey were able to identify the smelters and refiners and conclude that the 3TG in the components that they manufacture for LUNA originated in countries other than the Covered Countries or conflict free programs, the large majority of the suppliers who responded to the survey were unable to specify the smelters or refiners used for components supplied to LUNA.
+- Conducting a supply-chain survey with direct suppliers of materials that contain conflict minerals using the EICC/GeSI Conflict Minerals Reporting Template to identify the smelters and refiners. - · Tracking responses and reviewing responses to assess their reliability. - Following up with suppliers who failed to return responses or who returned incomplete or inconsistent responses in order to gain additional information and received revised responses, as necessary.
+As of May 31, 2016, LUNA had received responses from 53% of the surveyed suppliers. - Comparing those smelters and refiners identified in the supply-chain survey against the list of smelter facilities which have been identified as "conflict free" by programs such as the EICC/GeSI Conflict Free Smelter (CFS) program for 3TG.
+LUNA's improvement from 2014 to 2015 included:

+- Added Conflict Minerals Statement/DRC Conflict Free to Purchase Order Terms and Conditions. - Added the operations of Advanced Photonix, Inc., which LUNA acquired in May 2015, to LUNA's due diligence procedures.
+Conclusions Although certain of the suppliers who responded to the survey were able to identify the smelters and refiners and conclude that the 3TG in the components that they manufacture for LUNA originated in countries other than the Covered Countries or conflict free programs, many of the suppliers who responded to the survey were unable to specify the smelters or refiners used for components supplied to LUNA.
 Based on the information received in the due diligence process, LUNA does not have sufficient information to determine whether the necessary conflict minerals originated in the Covered Countries and, if so, whether the necessary conflict minerals were from recycle or scrap sources, were DRC conflict free or have not been found to be DRC conflict free.
+To date, LUNA's process has not yielded any affirmative data indicating that any of the 3TG necessary for the functionality or production of its products originated in any of the Covered Countries.
 Efforts to Mitigate Risk In the next compliance period, LUNA intends to implement steps to improve the information gathered from its due diligence to further mitigate the risk that its necessary conflict minerals do not benefit armed groups.
-The steps include: - Ongoing conduct of supply-chain surveys with direct suppliers of materials containing conflict minerals using the EICC/GeSI Conflict Minerals Reporting Template to identify the smelters and refiners. - Ensure comparison of the smelters and refiners identified in the supply-chain survey against the current list of smelters for tantalum, tin, tungsten and gold. - Increase the response rate of suppliers. - Work with suppliers and request their participation in a program such as the CFS program to obtain a "conflict free" designation.
+The steps include: Ongoing conduct of supply-chain surveys with direct suppliers of materials containing conflict minerals using the EICC/GeSI Conflict Minerals Reporting Template to identify the smelters and refiners. - Ensure comparison of the smelters and refiners identified in the supply-chain survey against the current list of smelters for tantalum, tin, tungsten and gold. - Increase the response rate of suppliers with a goal of receiving responses from more than 70% of suppliers. - Work with suppliers and request their participation in a program such as the CFS program to obtain a "conflict free" designation.